linode/linode-api-docs/README.md

 python -m SimpleHTTPServer
 ```

+### Versioning

+This specification is automatically versioned on build by Jenkins.
+The version
+presented in the spec is taken directly from the most recent annotated `git tag`
+to the build's `HEAD`.
+The package version appends the number of commits since
+the last tag to this number, separated by a hyphen.
+When making a new release
+you **must** tag the release with the correct semantic versioning-compliant
+version string so that all versions are populated appropriately.

 ### Updating Dependencies

 The ReDoc version we are using in this repo is from a fork of the mainline ReDoc